coinjet/altnet-ansible/README.md

     $ ansible-playbook -i validators.yml plays/sumologic.yml

+Ask around for the encryption password.
+Someone knows it.

 Run an RPC command
 ------------------

     $ ansible-playbook -i validators.yml plays/do-rpc.yml

+The playbook will prompt you for the command you want to run.
+Try ``server_info`` for starters.

+There is also another variable that can filter the JSON output through jq.
+Specify ``-e jq_filter=.last_close.proposers`` for example, to pull the number of proposers of the last closed ledger.

 Recover after a validator crash (EXPERIMENTAL)
 ----------------------------------------------